sadickam/sdg-classification-bert/README.md

-# sdg-classification-bert (Streamlit App)
+# sdg-classification-bert (Streamlit/Gradio App)
 This repository powers a Streamlit app for classifying text with respect the United Nations Sustainable Development Goals (SDG).
-The classification model is a fine-tuned BERT.
-The labelled data used in fine-tuning the BERT model was obtained fron the OSDG Community Dataset publicly available at https://zenodo.org/record/5550238#.Y93vry9ByF4.
+The classification model is a fine-tuned BERT and named _**sdgBERT**_.
+The labelled data used in fine-tuning sdgBERT model was obtained fron the OSDG Community Dataset publicly available at https://zenodo.org/record/5550238#.Y93vry9ByF4.
 The OSDG dataset include text from diverse fields; hence, the fine tuned BERT model and the streamlit app are generic and can be used to predict the SDG of most texts.

 The streamlit app supports **SDG 1 to SDG 16** shown in the image below
 ![image](https://user-images.githubusercontent.com/73560591/216751462-ced482ba-5d8e-48aa-9a48-5557979a35f1.png)